 AWARD YEAR: 2022

-RRhino has been exploring in Namibia for over a decade, and today holds Operatorship of Block 2914A (PEL 85) with a 85% participating interest.
+Rhino has been exploring in Namibia for over a decade, and today holds Operatorship of Block 2914A (PEL 85) in the Orange Basin with a 42.5% participating interest following the completion of a farm-out agreement with Azule in December 2024.

 South Africa